 months, blaming the cigarette makers for their health problems.
 Courtrooms

-across the state are poised to become battlegrounds for the latest incarnation
+across the state are poised to become battlegrounds for the latest incarnation of

-on a Florida Supreme Court ruling.
+Supreme Court ruling.

 The wave of lawsuits arises from the state high court’s July 2006